Debt collectors are finding ways to send you to jail despite the FDCPA.

 One potential downside is that federal student loans and even private student loans can’t be discharged during bankruptcy.
 However, discharged other debts may give you the means to be able to make the payments on your student loans so you can regain control.
 Otherwise, again, your best option may be federal loan consolidation – especially if you’re out of work completely or have limited income.

 If you have questions or you need help determining what your best path out of debt really is in your unique financial situation, we can help.
-Call Consolidated Credit today at or complete an online application to request a debt and budget analysis from a certified credit counselor.
+Call Consolidated Credit today at (844) 276-1544 to request debt and budget analysis from a certified credit counselor.
 There’s no charge for the consultation so you won’t incur another bill that has to be paid back for getting the one-on-one advice you really need.